Workflow as a Service Broker in Cloud Environment: A Systematic Mapping Study: Introduction

-Cloud computing provides an attractive environment for executing scientific workflows.
-Scientists can leverage various cloud services, such as IaaS, CaaS, or FaaS, alongside different pricing models, including \textit{on-demand}, \textit{spot}, or \textit{reserved}, based on their specific needs and requirements, to execute workflows efficiently and cost-effectively.
-However, selecting appropriate resources and pricing models, and more critically, orchestrating and scheduling workflow tasks on these resources, poses a significant challenge for users.
-This is where \textit{cloud brokers} come into play.
-A broker plays a vital role in addressing these challenges by mediating between cloud providers and customers to identify the most suitable services while considering user preferences \cite{li2022survey}.
-Additionally, brokers can assist users in avoiding the \textit{vendor lock-in problem}, which refers to the dependence on a specific cloud provider's services, potentially leading to monopolistic scenarios.
+\textit{Scientific workflows} are widely used to automate and execute complex scientific applications across diverse domains \cite{juve2013characterizing,abrishami2013deadline}.
+A scientific workflow defines a process aimed at achieving a scientific objective, typically represented as a set of tasks and their dependencies.
+To support the composition, planning, orchestration, and automated execution of such workflows, researchers commonly rely on \textit{Workflow Management Systems (WMSs)} \cite{suter2025terminology}—such as Pegasus \cite{deelman2019evolution}, Apache Airavata \cite{Airavata}, and Apache Airflow \cite{Airflow}.
+These applications usually require resource-rich computing environments, such as distributed infrastructures.
+Cloud computing offers an attractive solution, enabling scientists to exploit services such as IaaS, CaaS, and FaaS, together with pricing models like \textit{on-demand}, \textit{spot}, or \textit{reserved}, to execute workflows efficiently and cost-effectively.
+A central challenge, however, lies in selecting appropriate resources and pricing models and, more critically, orchestrating and scheduling workflow tasks across them.
+This is where \textit{cloud brokers} become essential.
+Brokers mediate between CSPs and customers, identifying suitable services while incorporating user preferences \cite{khorasani2024cloud}.
+They also mitigate the \textit{vendor lock-in problem}, i.e., dependence on a single CSP’s services, which may otherwise lead to monopolistic scenarios.